Hardziyevich/specific-group/java-programming/doc/oop/fields.md

 # Fields

-Intention: This lesson will go into the details of the fields of a class.
+Intention: You will go into the details of the fields of a class.

 ## Java Fields